-Tree Warden Report 2012
+Tree Warden Report 2013

 The tree warden is a voluntary post appointed by the parish council.
-The scheme was developed by the tree council in24 years ago and there are currently about 8000 tree wardens.
+The scheme was developed by the tree council in 25 years ago and there are currently about 8000 tree wardens.
 Tree wardens usually

-- Advise on planning applications affecting trees as in removal or opportunities to re-plant trees and or hedges - Advise on problems with trees acting as extra 'eyes and ears' for the SCDC tree officer and landscape officer with whom I work closely. - Advise on tree and hedge care and maintenance especially on publicly owned sites -here these include the school, the playing field and Church Field - In addition many tree wardens are involved with countryside planting schemes for hedges and trees and other projects involving habitat creation such as pond creation and road verge management.
+- Advise on planning applications affecting trees as in removal or opportunities to re-plant trees and or hedges - In the past the tree warden was extra 'eyes and ears' for the SCDC tree officer and landscape officer.
+These two posts have now been replaced by one appointment of Mr Nick Newton.
+He has to cover Waveney as well as SCDC so must be very stretched. - Advise on tree and hedge care and maintenance especially on publicly owned sites -here these include the school, the playing field and Church Field - In addition many tree wardens are involved with countryside planting schemes for hedges and trees and other projects involving habitat creation such as pond creation and road verge management.
 In Waldringfield I have been involved in the village verge project (Wildlife Group), school grounds management, playing field management and the Scattered Orchard Project (WALGA).